uk-gov-mirror/DFE-Digital.bat-design-history/app/posts/apply-for-teacher-training/2019-12-05-give-a-reference.md

 date: 2019-12-05
 ---

-{% from "govuk/components/warning-text/macro.njk" import govukWarningText %}
-{{ govukWarningText({ html: 'We built a <a href="/apply-for-teacher-training/give-a-reference-iteration">simpler version of this design</a>.', iconFallbackText: "Warning" }) }}
+{% warningText "We built a [simpler version of this design](/apply-for-teacher-training/give-a-reference-iteration)" %}

 One of the first aspects of [the MVP service](/apply-for-teacher-training/apply-launch) we wanted to improve was how we accept references.